humblesfriends/kotlin-html-to-markdown/DOCUMENTATION.md

 ---

-## Custom Context Data
+## Context Data & State Management

-For more complex rules, you might need to pass state down the tree (e.g., "am I inside a blockquote?", "what is the current font size?").
-You can use `ContextDataKey` for this.
+The `ConversionContext` uses a flexible key-value storage system to manage state.
+This is the same mechanism used by built-in rules (e.g., to track list nesting or table context).
+You can use it to pass your own state down the DOM tree.

+### Built-in Keys

+The library provides standard keys in `ConversionContext.BuiltInContextKeys`:
+- `ListType`: Tracks if we are inside an unordered or ordered list.
+- `IndentLevel`: Tracks the current nesting depth.
+- `InTable`: Tracks if we are inside a table.

+### Custom Keys

+For your own rules, you can define custom keys to track application-specific state (e.g., "inside blockquote", "current font size").

-### 1. Define a Key
+#### 1. Define a Key

 Create a key object.
 The type parameter ensures type safety.